 “Pick it up!”
 Vasher bellowed.

-She complied with a cry of desperation, grabbing the weapon, feeling a terrible sickness travel like a wave up her arm and into her stomach.
-She couldn’t hold it in any more, and she found herself ripping away her gag with desperate fingers.
+She complied with a gagged cry of desperation, grabbing the weapon, feeling a terrible sickness travel like a wave up her arm and into her stomach.
+She couldn’t hold it for more than a second, and she found herself ripping away her gag with desperate fingers.

 Hello, a voice said in her head.
 Would you like to kill someone today?